drduh/YubiKey-Guide/README.md

 [ultimate] (1).
 Dr Duh <doc@duh.to>
 ```

-Use 4096-bit keysize on YubiKey 4 and 2048-bit on NEO.
+Use 4096-bit keysize - or 2048-bit on NEO.

-Use a 1 year expiration - it can always be renewed using the previous offline Master key.
+Use a 1 year expiration - it can always be renewed using the offline Master certification key.

 ## Signing